First Look at Bodega Canal

 Beverage manager Mike Wyatt is developing a creative program complete with three frozen drinks, large-format cocktails, signature sips and a lineup of margaritas.
 Bodega Canal will also offer South American and Spanish wines, house-made sangria, beers, and Mexican coffee and soft drinks.

-The kitchen will be open nightly from 11:30 a.m.-10 p.m.
-(11 p.m. on Friday and Saturday), then the space transforms into a lively, nightspot with DJs and the bar open until 1 or 2 a.m.
+The place opens November 20 at 4:30, with dinner starting at 5 p.m.
+The kitchen continues daily with lunch from 11:30 a.m.-3 p.m., and dinner 5-10 p.m.
+(11 p.m. on Friday and Saturday).
+Then the space transforms into a lively nightspot with DJs and the bar open until 1 or 2 a.m.
 Eventually, weekend brunch will be on the menu, too.
-Stay tuned on Facebook and Instagram for an opening date.
+Stay tuned on Facebook and Instagram for those details.

 Bodega Canal, Opening November 2017, 57 Canal St., Boston, 617-833-4885, bodegacanal.com.